Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 T "Either you get off my property, or you'll face judgement from God!
 Castle doctrine!"<br>
 W "Dang, this Whiskey Bulldozers got gutts, and the gunslingin' to back it up."<br>
 G "Walker, there's no reason to risk our lives here!
 We're just here to get some horses!"<br>
-W "Time to make a retreat.
+W "Time to high tail it.
 Let's disappear like coyotes into the night!"

 ### After escaping Texas Freedoms ranch
 W "God damn, the citizens here can be fiercer than the desert wind."<br>